SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 ^^^^^^^^^^^^

-After the calculation, following output files are created in the directory that you run the code,
+After the calculation, following output files are created in the directory that you run the code in addition to the standard output file,

 +-----------------------------------+-----------------------------------+
 | file name                         | description                       |